CustomerPOC/pc-image-scan/README.md

 > If you do not use environment variables you will need to set the [values](#script-variables)
 > manually by editing image_scan_results.py for all variables using `os.getenv`

+> [!CAUTION]
+> Do not store sensitive data in a code repo or inside of the script files

 3. Run the script to return results